 The economy is creating buckets of market maturities.
 These market segments are what companies are working hard and fast to capture or to be first to market, delivering goods and services.
-We’re reminded of some of the late night TV shows that are doing mass Ad campaigns for products that address consumer needs.
-As companies move to take ideas to market, they create or spin up projects, production manufacturing lines and distribution channels.
-All of these (whether stable, unstable) create an opportunity to leverage good processes, practices, tools, methodologies and workflows.
-The more stable, mature markets prove to support a number of business efforts, but may return smaller results albeit with reduced risk.
-Conversely, volatile markets pose the highest risks, but may deliver substantial results.
-The importance of identification of a stabilizing market means that there is an opportunity to standardize and measure business or product results and to apply PPM best practices and technologies.
+We’re reminded of some of the late-night TV shows that are doing mass ad campaigns for products that address consumer needs.
+As companies move to take ideas to market, they create or spin-up[AU: word ok?] projects, production manufacturing lines, and distribution channels.
+All of these (whether stable, unstable) create opportunities to leverage good processes, practices, tools, methodologies, and workflows.
+The more stable, mature markets can support a number of business efforts but may return smaller results albeit with reduced risk.
+Conversely, volatile markets pose the highest risks but may deliver substantial results.
+The importance of identifying a stabilizing market means that there is a need to standardize and measure business or product results and to apply PPM best practices and technologies.

 Emerging markets are also somewhat volatile, but they possess some level of stability and history to support a business culture that can benefit from applied PPM methodologies and technologies.
 Looking across the PPM landscape, Project 2010 can approach corporate penetration by modeling a variety of economic scenarios.

-Some organizations are stable; they possess all the fundamental elements to acquire, deploy and sustain Project 2010.
+Some organizations are stable; they possess all the fundamental elements to acquire, deploy, and sustain Project 2010.
 Other organizations are volatile; they are realizing the positive or negative impacts of the economic markets.
-These volatile organizations may be anything from newer organizations hitting increasing growth curves to stabile organizations realizing the effects of significant reduction in sales or market pressures.
+These volatile organizations may be anything from newer organizations hitting increasing growth curves to stable organizations realizing the effects of significant reduction in sales or market pressures.
 All of these corporate economic environments present opportunities for Project 2010.

-This is the “pull” or the driving force that emerging, volatile, and even stable organizations are looking for to be able to apply a set of standards and measurements to help them navigate future growth or change in their market segments or industries.
-An example of this is that stabile organizations may react quicker to the visibility of positive results and metrics from applied PPM.
+This variety of corporate economic environments is the “pull” or driving force that emerging, volatile, and even stable organizations are looking for to be able to apply a set of standards and measurements to help them navigate future growth or change in their market segments or industries.
+An example is that stable organizations may react more quickly to the visibility of positive results and metrics from applied PPM.
 This visibility can help emerging organizations address issues or continue to improve as compared to their rivals and peers, essentially allowing them to focus energy on responding to business metrics delivered through Project / Server 2010 versus spending time trying to unearth that information.
-Time to market and visibility early in a project, program or product lifecycle enables these organizations to be adaptive, responsive and to not be continually left behind.
+Time to market and visibility early in a project, program, or product lifecycle enables these organizations to be adaptive and responsive, not left behind.
 Whether large or small, even some of the industry’s more stable organizations have opted to make business or product selection choices faster than normal.
-Chrysler is a good example: innovating their automotive processes and products to react to the down economy of 2009.
+Chrysler is a good example; it innovated its automotive processes and products to react to the down economy of 2009.

-Real World Example: A Large Public Utility Organization in the Energy Industry
+Real-World Example: Large Public Utility Organization in the Energy Industry

-We would like to showcase an example of a real world organization.
-To protect the innocent, in this example, we will call this organization, Focused Active Kinetic Energy Corporation (FAKE Corp).
-FAKE Corp is looking to acquire PPM technologies but has diverse PPM requirements for each of its different departments.
+We would like to showcase an example of a real-world organization.
+To protect the innocent, in this example, we call this organization Focused Active Kinetic Energy Corporation (FAKE Corp.).
+FAKE Corp. is looking to acquire PPM technologies but has diverse PPM requirements for each of its different departments.
 Each department has its own budget and steering team to select the appropriate technology.
 Although all of the departments have some level of business interaction, they are each tasked with process improvement and managing independent budgets.
-At the administration level FAKE Corp is also looking to secure a portfolio system to manage costs, improve its use of internal and external resources and meet requirements set by the government.
+At the administration level, FAKE Corp. is also looking to secure a portfolio system to manage costs, improve its use of internal and external resources, and meet requirements set by the government.